Reject cynicism.

 • Logo: The visual symbol of your brand.

-• Color Palette: The specific set of colors that represent your brand.
+• Color Palette: A set of colors that represent your brand.

-• Typography: The fonts and styles used in your brand's communications.
+• Typography: Fonts and styles used in your brand's communications.

 • Voice: The style and personality conveyed through your messaging.